GastonZalba/ol-elevation-parser/README.md

 -   `LineStrings`: here it's necessary to resample the geometry to assemble the profile, and make requests only of those sampled points.
 The greater the number of samples (see [samples](#samples)), the longer it will take, but the better the quality of the profile will be.
 In the the sampling, the length of that line is divided into x number of parts to obtain the coordinates of each of the extremes.
 Then, the vertices of the geometry are also added to those sampled coordinates.
 -   `Polygons`: two different samples are made:
     -   on the one hand, the contour of the polygon, to which the same procedure as the LineStrings is applied.
 This contour is useful to obtain the base level that borders the area, which allows the volume of the polygon to be calculated later.
     -   on the other hand, the area.
-To calculate this, a sampling is done in the form of a grid (see [sampleSizeArea](#sampleSizeArea), from which an interior point is obtained.
+To calculate this, a sampling is done in the form of a grid (see [sampleSizeArea](#sampleSizeArea)), from which an interior point is obtained.
 Each of those points is requested.
 The greater the number of samples, the longer it will take, but the greater the accuracy of the calculation.

 ## Usage